adipedia/blog/_posts/2018-05-28-aditya-anand-about-me-contact.md

 A belief that ‘truth’ is neither universal nor absolute is powerful.
 It promotes humility and curiosity.

-We once believed that the earth is the centre of the universe.
+We once believed that the earth is the center of the universe.
 Imagine if we stopped questioning what is ‘true’.
 It is this extraordinary quest for truth, this curiosity, that pushes the individual and the society forward.

 This blog documents my journey.
 To reflect and to connect the dots.
 To seek the truth.